Adalab/modulo-3-evaluacion-intermedia-Miriam-Villalta/README.md

-# Getting Started with Create React App
+# Pokemon List

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project made with React which helps you find Pokemons from first generation.
+The child you will be delighted!

 ## Available Scripts